coderimba/Student-Organizer/README.md

 - As a user, I want to be able to view the list of incomplete assignments sorted by estimated time for completion in my student organizer
 - As a user, I want to be able to save my student organizer to file
 - As a user, I want to be able to load my student organizer from file

+## Phase 4: Task 2
+- Chose to test and design the Assignment class in the model package such that it is robust
+- The methods with a robust design in the Assignment class are:
+    - setName(String name)
+    - setCourseCode(String courseCode)
+    - setDueDate(String dueDate)
+    - setEstimatedHours(double estimatedHours)